Stability or autocracy? Turkey divided over key referendum

 In rally after rally, he has argued that the new system will end periods of unstable governments and coalitions, prevent coups similar to last summer’s failed attempt, and stop the system of dual leadership between the prime and the president.

-“If only we could have instituted these changes years ago,” he said during a campaign speech this week.
+“If only we could have instituted these changes years ago,” he said during a campaign speech.
 “We have paid dearly for these delays.”

 The opposition has complained about an unfair campaign process, with Erdogan and the “yes” propaganda dominating air waves and billboards using state resources.
 The main opposition party has recorded more than 100 incidents of obstruction to their campaign efforts, including threats, beatings and arbitrary detentions.